typestack/class-transformer/README.md

 Also it allows to serialize / deserialize object based on criteria.
 This tool is super useful on both frontend and backend.

-Example how to use [class-transformer](https://github.com/pleerock/class-transformer) with angular 2.
+Example how to use with angular 2 in [plunker](http://plnkr.co/edit/Mja1ZYAjVySWASMHVB9R).
+Source code is [here](https://github.com/pleerock/class-transformer-demo).
-See this demo in [plunker](http://plnkr.co/edit/Mja1ZYAjVySWASMHVB9R).

 ## Installation